szwiep/py_SBeLT/README.md

 # Py_SBeLT

 Rivers transport sediment particles.
-Individual particles can exhibit transport behavior that differs significantly when compared to other particles. pySBeLT provides a simple Python framework to numerically examine how individual particle motions in rivers combine to produce rates of transport that can be measured at one of a number of downstream points.
+Individual particles can exhibit transport behavior that differs significantly when compared to other particles. py_SBeLT provides a simple Python framework to numerically examine how individual particle motions in rivers combine to produce rates of transport that can be measured at one of a number of downstream points.
 The model's relatively straightforward set-up makes it an effective and efficient teaching tool to help students build intuition about river transport of sediment particles.

 ## Installation